Itscasca/itscasca/README.md

 --
 **BFYI**

-♥ EEven though I’m introverted, PLEASE feel free to talk to me!
+♥ Even though I’m introverted, PLEASE feel free to talk to me!
 Just a heads-up I might come off a little awkward at first

 ♥ 13+ When **Befriending** Me.
 If you are below that age small interactions are fine but if you want to genuinelly get to know me be that age or above